 It is not advisable to apply for a second mortgage without careful consideration and qualified expert advice as the ultimate risk with all types of mortgages is repossession of your property if you fail to meet your repayment obligations.

-Depending on the terms of your current mortgage, a second mortgage could prove far more cost-effective and flexible than remortgaging your home, particularly if there is a sizeable early repayment penalty for early repayment of your current mortgage.
+Depending on the terms of your current mortgage, a second mortgage could prove far more cost-effective and flexible than remortgaging your home, particularly if there is a sizable early repayment penalty for early repayment of your current mortgage.

 A second mortgage is often quicker and easier to process if you have enough equity in your property.
-Poor credit applicants can also often access competitive second mortgages especially through whole of market specialist brokers such as UK Property Finance.
+Poor credit applicants can also often access competitive second mortgages especially through a whole of market specialist brokers such as UK Property Finance.